 TIME COMMITMENT FOR BOARD OF DIRECTORS AND NOMINATING COMMITTEE MEMBERS

-Being a USTA Board Member requires a significant time commitment.
-Typically this is between 40 - 55 days per year.
-Officers invest even more time.
-The time required to serve on the Nominating Committee includes the length of the annual and semiannual meetings each year, plus additional time between those meetings to attend to committee business and specific subcommittee assignments.
-The second year of the term requires the time to thoroughly read and review scores of application submissions; conduct interviews during the annual meeting; and, during the USTA Semiannual Meeting and the US Open, devote nearly two weeks to interviewing candidates in New York, culminating with the notification of all candidates at the completion of the US Open.
+Serving as a USTA Board Member requires a significant time commitment, typically between 40-55 days per year, with officers investing even more time.
+The time required to serve on the Nominating Committee includes the length of the Annual and Semiannual meetings each year, plus additional time between those meetings to attend to committee business and specific subcommittee assignments.

 VERIFICATION OF APPLICATION DATA